Michael Basile, Cynthia G. Boyle, James Rana, Terence MacSweeny

 In 1981, she came to America with her husband and two sons and became a U.S. Citizen.
 With the birth of her daughter in 1988, she put her artistic career temporarily on hold.
 Her continuing goal in art is to show through her paintings her concern about the world and people.
 Currently, her paintings are under contract with Chamot Gallery (www.chamotgallery.com).

-Eva has designed and built hundreds of costume pieces for the majority of ASC at NJCU's productions.
+Eva has designed and built hundreds of costume pieces for the majority of ASC's productions.
 For her costumes for the The Merchant of Venice, she received the 2009 “New Jersey ‘Tony Award’ for Best Costumes - 2008."

 Anthony Bez - Music Master